sasamih/GitPractice/README.md

 # GitPractice and more

-Comment needed for git practice and creating conflict
+Comment needed for git practice and conflict